 The best prevention for shingles is through vaccination.
-The vaccine, known as Zostavax, is usually given to people over the age of 60, but there is FDA approval for the use of this vaccine for those between the ages of 50 and 59.
+The vaccine is usually given to people over the age of 60, but there is FDA approval for the use of this vaccine for those between the ages of 50 and 59.
 The final decision on vaccination lies with you and your health specialist.
 You should get the shingles vaccination even if you have developed shingles in the past as you could still be at risk in the future.

 Most people do not experience any side effects from the shingles vaccine, but others may notice a small rash or blister at the injection site.
 People with allergies to either gelatin or neomycin, an antibiotic, should not get the shingles vaccine.
 Anyone who is HIV positive, suffers from leukemia or lymphoma, or who is otherwise immuno-compromised should also avoid getting the vaccine.
 If you are experiencing an active shingles infection, then you will not be able to receive the vaccine.
 In addition, pregnant women should not receive the shingles vaccine.